openedx/edx-documentation/en_us/shared/building_and_running_chapters/developing_course/controlling_content_visibility.rst

 .. _Content Hidden from Students:

 *****************************
-Content Hidden from Students
+Content Hidden from Learners
 *****************************

-You can hide content from students.
-Such content is never visible to students, regardless of the release and publishing status.
+You can hide content from learners.
+Such content is never visible to learners, regardless of the release and publishing status.

-You might hide a unit from students, for example, when that unit contains an answer to a problem in another unit of that subsection.
+You might hide a unit from learners, for example, when that unit contains an answer to a problem in another unit of that subsection.
 After the problem's due date, you could make the unit with the answer visible.

-You could also hide a unit from students if you wanted to use that unit to provide instructions or guidance meant only for the course team.
+You could also hide a unit from learners if you wanted to use that unit to provide instructions or guidance meant only for the course team.
 Only course team members would see that unit in the course.

-You can hide content at different levels:
+You can hide content at different levels, as described in the following topics.

 * :ref:`Sections<Hide a Section from Students>`
 * :ref:`Subsections<Hide a Subsection from Students>`